REDMED-X/OperatorsKit/KIT/BlindEventlog/README.md

 Be aware that all events, from the period the threads were suspended, will be pushed to Eventlog the moment the threads are resumed.

 ## Options
-`suspend`: find and suspend all Eventlog threads and disrupt its functionality.
-`resume`: find and resume all Eventlog threads and restore its functionality.
+`suspend`: find and suspend all Eventlog threads and disrupt its functionality.\n `resume`: find and resume all Eventlog threads and restore its functionality.

 ## Usage